Find a job

-You need a job to start an apprenticeship – whether you're looking for a new career, looking to get your skills recognised with a qualifications, or fresh out of school.
-Start by checking out our employment tips, or complete our work profile formso we can help match you with a suitable employer.
-Previous work experience helps – if you're close to finishing school, find some part-time work in a construction-related industry.
+You need a job to start an apprenticeship.
+Start by checking out our employment tips, or join myBCITO so we can help match you with a suitable employer who might be looking to hire.
+Previous work experience helps too.
+If you're close to finishing school, find some part-time or school holiday work in a construction-related industry.

 Get your driver licence